MarcBnl/microbit_motordriver/README.md

 # microbit_motordriver
-for testing the Kitronik motor driver V2 for the micro:bit
+create software for testing the hardware Kitronik motor driver V2 for the micro:bit